satansdeer/satansdeer.github.com/content/legacy-posts/new-es10-es2019-javascript-features/index.md

 }
 ```

-So if you don't need that `error` parameter you can just omit it.
+So if you don't need that `error` parameter you can omit it.

 ```js
 try {